By Marie Lebert, version of 30 April 2016.

 I envy researchers who have decent wages, who belong to a supportive team, who can go to study trips, who can meet colleagues at conferences, who do not need to worry about money on a daily basis.
 I have never known any of that.

-As most of us know, free distribution of knowledge by researchers, authors, translators and others, requires funding upfront.
-I still think that, in the early 2000s, volunteer work was fine for a short time.
+As most of us know, free distribution of knowledge by authors, scholars, researchers, translators and others, requires funding upfront.
+I still think that, in the early 2000s, unpaid volunteer work was fine for a short time.
 Many of us were starting online projects as volunteers, with a side job to pay the bills, while seeking funding for our projects.
-Without some volunteer work, our projects would have never seen the light.
-But, to my eyes, there is something wrong in having to run a 15-year research project as a volunteer.
-I tried everything, but one person alone has limited power.
+Without this volunteer work, our projects would have never seen the light.
+But, to my eyes, there is something wrong in having to run a 15-year research project as an unpaid volunteer.
+I tried everything I could, but one person alone has limited power.

 Why didn’t I stop, given the lack of funding?
 First, ebooks were a great topic.
 Second, one hundred people worldwide participated in my project.
 I wanted to finish it out of respect for them.
 Was it the right choice to go on anyway, while living with very little money?
 Probably not.

-Another dream was to start a second research project on ebooks and languages, after completing my first project, and after finding significant funding this time, and the right organization to support me.
-I believe that technology for languages is about to merge with technology for books.
-This might be the right time to conduct some research about it, and to interview a number of people working on plurilingual projects, including in minority languages.
+Another dream was to start a second research project focusing on professional translators, after completing my first project, and after finding significant funding this time, and the right organization to support me.

 Bibliography in WordPress.